jogojapan/jogojapan.github.com/source/_posts/2012-12-21-making-trigrams.markdown

 # Trigram implementation

-In later steps of the algorithm, Sufex needs to access the trigrams at the place where there are found in the input text.
+In later steps of the algorithm, Sufex needs to access the trigrams at the place where they are found in the input text.
 Therefore, the trigram implementation must include either the relative position of the trigram within the text, or a pointer to the character location.